make2explore/Open-Thread-Border-Router-On-ESP32/README.md

 - In this tutorial we will see How to install OTBR on Raspberry Pi

-▶️ OpenThread Border Router on ESP32   - 🔗  https://youtu.be/
+▶️ OpenThread Border Router (OTBR) on ESP32 - Method (I)   - 🔗  https://youtu.be/

 -------------------------------------------------------------------------------------------------------